HPInc/AI-Blueprints/data-science-and-machine-learning/handwritten_digit_classification_with_keras/README.md

 ## 🧠 Overview

-This project shows an visual data analysis of the effects of COVID-19 in two different cities: New York and London.
+This project shows how to do a image classification, specifically digits of handwritten images, using TensorFlow and MNIST(Modified National Institute of Standards and Technology) dataset of handwritten digits.
+The MNIST dataset consists of a collection of handwritten digits from 0 to 9.

 ---